 - Death Benefits.
 If a loved one died due to a work-related injury or an occupational illness, you may be entitled to death benefits, which includes wage loss benefits.

 Our Experienced Workers’ Compensation Attorneys Are Here to Help

 Even if you're clearly entitled to benefits, the workers’ compensation insurance company for your employer could deny your claim.
-At the Injury and Disability Law Center, our New Mexico legal team can take over the details of filing your claim, gathering important evidence, and negotiating your settlement so you can focus on recovery.
+At The Injury and Disability Law Center, our Roswell workers' comp lawyers can take over the details of filing your claim, gathering important evidence, and negotiating your settlement so you can focus on recovery.

 To learn more about the compensation you could receive and how we can help, call our office to schedule a free, no-obligation consultation.